-Hearty and comforting, this whole30 Bolognese sauce with spaghetti squash is sure to win over any meat sauce lover.
+Hearty and comforting, this veggie packed Bolognese sauce with spaghetti squash is sure to win over any meat sauce lover.

 When I was a kid, spaghetti with meat sauce was always a quick go-to on nights where there wasn’t a lot of time to cook dinner.
-It’s the ultimate comfort food for many.
+It’s the ultimate comfort food for many of us.

 With just a handful of accessible and wholesome ingredients, this bolognese recipe will provide you a healthier option without giving up the flavor.